 Step 7: Confirm you didn’t screw up

-Step back and observe your greenhouse.
+Step back and observe your mushroom fruiting chamber.
 Make sure it looks similar to the photo below.

 Step 8: Test out humidifying system